mahdieghane/MahdieGhane.github.io/index_backup.md

 ## About Me
 Hi!

-My name is Mahdie Ghane and I recently graduated from Simon Fraser University!
-I'm a Machine Learning Engineer with expertise in software development, cloud infrastructure, CI/CD pipelines, and datadriven frameworks.
-I have proven ability to automate processes, develop scalable applications, and integrate machine learning models for analytics.
-Skilled in Python, SQL, TensorFlow, and version control systems, with experience delivering end-to-end solutions fromresearch to production.
-Collaborative teamplayer, adept at translating complex data insights into actionable outcomes and working effectively in distributed environments.
+My name is Mahdie Ghane and I recently graduated from Simon Fraser University! with a particular interest in Deep Learning.
+My experience spans deploying advanced machine learning models—including state-of-the-art Generative AI, and multi-modal LLMs—to address real-world challenges effectively.
+I have deep proficiency in Python, PyTorch, and TensorFlow, I excel at building resilient ML pipelines and advancing prototypes to production-ready applications.
+I am also known for my collaborative spirit and strong communication skills, I thrive in cross-functional team environments, delivering actionable insights and solutions in distributed, large-scale settings.

 ## Projects